You are an overseas student if you are NOT one of the following:

 Research (Years 2 and 3)

-Students complete a research project of not more than 65,000 words (inclusive of all elements except the bibliography) and undergo independent examination by at least two external expert examiners of international standing.
+Students complete a research project of not more than 65,000 words (inclusive of all elements except the bibliography) and undergo independent examination by at least two external expert examiners of international standing, including an Oral Examination.

 The research project constitutes an advancement of knowledge in the context of professional practice through systematic and critical understanding of a complex field of learning and specialised, independent research skills.